mertsngnl/FT-CharacterThumbnail-Previewer/README.md

 ```

 You can use this tool to calculate and view how much characters you want to see by putting any of character ID and addition for more characters.

+**Please do not use this tool to scrape people's characters, just use it for educational purposes.**